austinulrigg/austinulrigg.github.io/_tutoring/tutoring-1.md

 - AP Calc / standard lower-division (124–209): **$30–$40/hr**
 - Upper-division proof / honors (334–336, 300, 402–404, 441–443, etc.): **$40–$50/hr**

 If someone’s financial situation is a barrier, we can talk and find something workable.
-Just reach out—there’s no commitment until we both agree it’s a good fit.
+Just reach out.
 Cancellation: please give me **≥ 12 hours notice** (emergencies are fine).

 ## How It Works